-George Washington Carver also operates in the neighborhood, although it is located in Coral Gables.
 High schools Bridgeprep Academy of Arts and Minds and George Washington Carver Senior High School serve the community.

 Private schools include Ransom Everglades School, St. Hugh Catholic School, Immaculata-Lasalle High School, St. Stephen’s Episcopal Day School, Carrollton School of the Sacred Heart, Coconut Grove Montessori School, and Vanguard School.

 Coconut Grove is a walkable neighborhood so it’s not uncommon to see walking and cycling as a mode of transportation.

 Parks, Recreational Activities, and Attractions

 Vizcaya Museum & Gardens is a 20th century subtropical-style Italian villa sitting on 10 acres of gardens with century-old plants.
 Meanwhile, Kampong is an exclusive 9-acre botanical garden worthy of a visit too.

 Marinas in Coconut Grove include Dinner Key, Grove Harbour, Grove Isle, and Prime.
 There are also two yacht clubs, Biscayne Bay and Coral Reef.